ngkaizheng/IndependentProject-SupplyChain/SupplyChain/README.md

 6. Transcation completed
 7. Wait for Product Deployer to delivery the product to you(Buyer)

 ## For Further Information Please Watch the Demo Video https://drive.google.com/drive/folders/10xXu_NjwLoNcfzG5n_L1wOlfQ3VMFNse

+# Education purpose -This program only use for malaysia-uni-hackathon